ni/labview-icon-editor-test/.github/PULL_REQUEST_TEMPLATE.md

-# GitHub issue for the pull request
+# GitHub Issue for the Pull Request
-GitHub issue# linked to this PR
+Link to the relevant GitHub issue

-# GitHub discussions related to this PR
+# GitHub Discussions Related to this Pull Request
-List the links of the GitHub discussions (if any) related to this PR
+List any GitHub discussion links related to this PR

 # Checklists

-The checklists on this PR ensure that the contributor's PR does not get declined by our build server.
-Please mark your PR as a draft if any of the following checks is missing.
+These checklists ensure that the contributor's PR meets our build server requirements.

-- [ ] I don't require assistance from NI to complete any of the following checks
+- [ ] I do not require assistance from NI to complete any of the following checks.
-- [ ] I pushed the feature branch assigned to this GitHub issue from onto my fork
+- [ ] I pushed the feature branch associated with this GitHub issue from my fork.
-- [ ] I was able to build a ["VI Package"](https://github.com/ni/labview-icon-editor#baseline-VI-package) locally
+- [ ] I was able to build a ["VI Package"](https://github.com/ni/labview-icon-editor#baseline-VI-package) locally.
-- [ ] I followed the process of [installing the VI package](https://github.com/ni/labview-icon-editor#installing-VI-package)
+- [ ] I followed the process for [installing the VI package](https://github.com/ni/labview-icon-editor#installing-VI-package).
-- [ ] NI has my contributors license agreement
+- [ ] NI has my contributor license agreement.

-# Summary of changes
+# Summary of Changes

-A concise overview of what is being added, modified, or fixed in the pull request.
+Provide a concise overview of what is being added, modified, or fixed in this pull request.

-# Reason for change
+# Reason for Change

-Explain the problem or need that this pull request addresses, including any relevant background information.
+Explain the problem or need addressed by this pull request, including any relevant background information.

-# Visual aids
+# Visual Aids

-Include any visual aid that would help a reviewer get additional context.
+Include any visual aids that would help the reviewer gain additional context.

-# Additional information
+# Additional Information

-Include any additional information that would help a reviewer get additional context.
+Include any further details that may assist the reviewer in understanding the context of this PR.

 # Testing

-This section describes automated and manual tests for this new bugfix/feature
+This section describes the automated and manual tests performed for this bugfix/feature.

-## Manual tests
+## Manual Tests

-Drescribe any manual tests
+Describe any manual tests conducted.

-## Unit tests
+## Unit Tests

-Name the new unit tests file names
+List the names of the new unit test files.